 SurrealKV (beta)

 For single-node and embedded workloads, SurrealKV is SurrealDB’s own LSM-backed storage engine, developed in concert with the database rather than as a third-party dependency.
-That co-development shows up in day-to-day operation: SurrealKV exposes a comparatively small configuration surface and environment variable set next to RocksDB’s extensive tuning knobs.
+That co-development shows up in day-to-day operation: SurrealKV exposes a comparatively small configuration surface and environment variable set next to RocksDB’s extensive tuning knobs, and is aimed at embedded and local-first scenarios.

 SurrealKV remains beta.
-For production on disk today, prefer RocksDB unless you are deliberately evaluating SurrealKV.
+For conservative production on-disk server deployments today, prefer RocksDB.
+For embedded deployments where smaller resident memory and in-process behaviour are priorities, SurrealKV is the path to evaluate first.
 It is nonetheless a serious storage path inside the project: features such as temporal reads via the VERSION clause were exercised on SurrealKV first and have since been extended to SurrealMX and RocksDB where the engine supports them.

 To try SurrealKV on a server, see the SurrealKV tab on Run a single-node, on-disk server and the surreal start storage parameters.